trevorjung02/reddit-photos-CLI/README.md

 ## Instructions for Windows users:
 Download and unzip the latest release.
 No need to install.
 ### How To Run
 Run the file redditphotos.exe in the command line.
 The required inputs are a subreddit name to scrape images from, and a path to the input image.
-Example shown below: \
+Example shown below scrapes from r/pics: \
 `redditphotos.exe" --sub=pics C:\path\to\image.jpg `

 Additional options: